crazybie/linear_ac/README.md

 Speed up the memory allocation and garbage collection performance.

 ## Compare with pool
-1. More generel.
-Linear allocator can allocate different types of objects.
+1. More general.
+The linear allocator can allocate different types of objects.
-3. Greatly reduce the gc object scanning overhead.
+3. Greatly reduce the GC object scanning overhead.
 Linear allocator is just a few byte arrays.
-5. Much simpler and faster on recliming memories.
-No need to mannually release each object allocated from the linear allocator, just reset the allocation cursor and everything is done.
+5. Much simpler and faster on reclaiming memories.
+No need to manually release each object allocated from the linear allocator, just reset the allocation cursor and everything is done.

 ## Limitations
-1. Don't assign memories allocated from build-in allocator to linear allocated objects.
+1. Don't assign memories allocated from the build-in allocator to linear allocated objects.
-2. Don't store the pointers of linear allocated objects after allocator released.
+2. Don't store the pointers of linear allocated objects after the allocator is released.

 ## Possible Usecase
-1. Global memory never need to be released. (configs, global systems)
+1. Global memory never needs to be released. (configs, global systems)
 2. Temporary objects with deterministic lifetime. (buffers send to network)

 ## TODO:
-1. SliceAppend support value type as elem
+1. SliceAppend support value type as the element.

 ## Usage: